rjsalvadorr/portfolio-v6/content/page/cv/index.md

 ## Objective

 I’m seeking a part-time/contract developer role where I can make an impact with my technical and design skills.
-Ideally, my next position lets me make use of my software skills while pursuing a full-time education.
+Ideally, my next role makes use of my skills and experience while pursuing further education.

 ---

 ## Skills and Qualifications

-- Experienced and familiar with several software platforms and frameworks, having worked for four years in front-end roles (React, Ember), plus two years in a full-stack role (J2EE, Oracle 11G).
+- Experienced and familiar with several software platforms and frameworks, having worked for four years in front-end roles (React, Ember), plus two years in full-stack roles (J2EE, Python, Oracle 11G).
+- Has first-hand experience with most stages of the SDLC, from kickoff, to delivery, to maintenance.
+Has leveraged that experience to help plan portions of projects.
+Understands the value of being realistic when planning, and making sure that the team's time is spent wisely.
-- Proficient at solving UI/UX problems, implementing design specs, and ensuring smooth user interaction in applications.
+- Proficient at solving UI/UX problems, implementing designs to spec, and ensuring smooth UX in applications.
 Has a good understanding of design processes and methods.
-Tends to work well with designers and UI/UX professionals.
+Works well with designers and UI/UX professionals.
-- Accustomed to the agile workflow, and is a strong advocate for automated tests, continuous integration, and robust technical documentation.

 ---